If you want to move abroad for work, the United States of America should be your number one target.

 In this case, your passport must be valid for at least six months beyond your intended stay in the U.S.

-If it’s expiring soon, you need to renew it before you apply for a visa.
+If it’s expiring soon, renew it before you apply for a visa.

 5. You will need the visa application form (Form DS-160)